Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 Jews, gypsies, homosexuals and other minorities, T4 program and wartime medical experiments, etc.

+Evans himself is a great writer; the book will keep your attention until the last page.
+He also tries to be as objective and as honest as possible, without being judgmental.
+As I said previously: if you have the time, you should absolutely read this trilogy—it's one of the the greatest histories ever written.

 **[Twitter and Tear Gas: The Power and Fragility of Networked Protest](https://www.amazon.com/dp/B06XR259MG/)**